galaxydancer203/problem-set-4/README.md

 -->
 <!--- ### Exercise 1 (`Hello.`)
 Write a function to display `Hello, AP Computer Science Principles!` in the paragraph provided in the HTML template file.
 There should be no user input for this exercise.
-Test your code by clicking the `Hello` button.-->
+Test your code by clicking the `Hello` button.

 ### Exercise 2 (`Hello, Again.`)